galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >       - To: **191023JAT12_4_Mix_3_1ug_pOT_30k_390_1010_12.raw**
 >       - Again, the "%20" characters were removed
 > 4. Check that the datatype
+>    - For the FASTA file, the datatype should be set as `fasta`
+>    - For the Library files, the datatype should be set as `dlib`
->    - For the Fasta file- datatype should be set as fasta
+>    - For the Raw files, the datatype should be set as `thermo.raw`
->    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="fasta" %}
 >
->    - For the Library file- datatype should be set as fasta
->    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="dlib" %}
->
->    - For the Raw file- datatype should be set as fasta
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="thermo.raw" %}
 >
 > 5. Add to each dataset a tag corresponding to file-type, i.e.